JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-We will split the solution into three cases:
+We split the solution into three cases:
-1. the given number `n` is smaller than zero or is not an integer.
+1. If `n` is smaller than zero or not an integer, we throw an error.
-2. the given integer `n` is equal to zero, then the function returns `1`.
+2. If `n` is equal to zero, the function returns `1`.
-3. the given integer `n` is larger than zero, then we use recursion.
+3. If `n` is a positive integer, we use recursion.

 ```jldoctest conditions_ex; output = false
 function fact(n)